featherbear/propresenter-stagemessages/README.md

-# ProPresenter 6 - Stage Display Messages Client
+# ProPresenter Stage Display Message Client

-A tool to send stage display messages to ProPresenter 6.
+A tool to send stage display messages to ProPresenter 6 and ProPresenter 7.

 Click [here](http://pp6sdm.apps.navhaxs.au.eu.org/) to access the interface.
 No data is transmitted to any server or program, other than to your ProPresenter machine.